Alhaurín el Grande

 Alhaurín el Grande is a town located in the province of Málaga in the autonomous community of Andalusia in southern Spain.

-It covers an area of 73.1 km^{2} extending from the northern slope of the Sierra de Mijas and the plain of the Guadalhorce river, where alternate crops of citrus and other fruit trees orchards are found.
-The population reaches 23,675 inhabitants, according to 2010 data.
+It covers an area of 73.1 km^{2} extending from the northern slope of the Sierra de Mijas and the plain of the Guadalhorce river, where orchards of citrus and other fruit trees are found.
+The population is 27,552, as of 2025.

-The origin of the name was given by the Arabs, who called it "Alhaurin", where the Catholic Monarchs added "el Grande" to distinguish it from the neighboring town of Alhaurín de la Torre after the conquest of both sites in 1485.
+The origin of the name was given by the Moors, who called it "Alhaurin", where the Catholic Monarchs added "el Grande" to distinguish it from the neighbouring town of Alhaurín de la Torre after the conquest of both sites in 1485.

-It is situated between the river Fahala and the stream of Blas González.
-The coast is close by and there is a network of roads to get there.
-There is a road to Málaga Airport and Torremolinos, which takes about 30 minutes by car.
-A new road was built in 2010 connecting the town with Fuengirola and the beach which is only 20 minutes drive.
-There is also another new road to Marbella, to the southwest with Mijas just along a winding road round the mountain.
-From Alhaurín there is a view over the "Hoya de Málaga", Málaga's vale, full of lemon trees and other fruit trees.

-Villafranco del Guadalhorce is a village within Alhaurín el Grande's municipal territory.
-It was founded by colonist families in the 1950s and subsidized by the Instituto Nacional de Colonización of the Spanish government.

 Geography

-Alhaurin el Grande is located on the north side of the Sierra de Mijas at a height of 326 meters above sea level, with a benign climate of mild winters and hot summers and more than two thirds of the days per year have sunshine.
+Alhaurin el Grande is located on the north side of the Sierra de Mijas at a height of 326 metres above sea level, with a benign climate of mild winters and hot summers; more than two thirds of the days per year have sunshine.
+The town is situated between the river Fahala and the stream of Blas González, overlooking the "Hoya de Málaga", or vale of Málaga.
 It is 29 km from Málaga and 18 km from Marbella.

 Its inhabitants are known as alhaurinos.
-It is the thirteenth largest city in the entire province of Málaga in population, second only to coastal municipalities, the cities of Ronda and Antequera and nearby Alhaurin de la Torre (2009).
-It has a population around 25,000, but there is a large presence of foreigners settled in the town, estimated to represent nearly 5% of the total population.
-It also contains the neighborhoods of Chorro or San.
-Anton, el Bajondillo, San Isidro or Camino de Coin, la Huerta or el Barrio del Alemán, la Fama or the neighborhood of Palustre, plus several developments such as La Paca, La Chíchara, El Cigarral or Sierra Gorda and the hamlet of Villafranco del Guadalhorce.
+It is the thirteenth largest city in the province of Málaga by population, after coastal municipalities, the cities of Ronda and Antequera and nearby Alhaurin de la Torre (2009).
+It has a population around 25,000, of which nearly 5% are estimated to be immigrants.
+It also contains the neighbourhoods of Chorro or San.
+Anton, el Bajondillo, San Isidro or Camino de Coin, la Huerta or el Barrio del Alemán, la Fama or the neighbourhood of Palustre, plus several developments such as La Paca, La Chíchara, El Cigarral or Sierra Gorda and the hamlet of Villafranco del Guadalhorce.